A Guide to Sumo Wrestling

 Shikiri-sen: Shikiri-sen are the two white lines you see in the dohyo which indicates each competitor’s starting position.

 Ever wanted to watch a live sumo wrestling match in Tokyo?
-Find out here..
+Find out how to do that here.

-Eat like a sumo wrestler at any of these chakonabe restaurants in Tokyo..
+Eat like a sumo wrestler at any of these chakonabe restaurants located in Tokyo.

-Sumo is deeply rooted in Shintoism – the national religion of Japan..
+Sumo is deeply rooted in Shintoism – the national religion of Japan.
+Learn more about..